Universal vs. Term Life Insurance: What's Better for Canadians?

 Term vs. Whole vs. Universal life Insurance: Comparison

-When comparing term vs. whole vs. universal life insurance, remember that whole and universal are permanent life insurance types and have cash values.
+When comparing term vs. whole vs. universal life insurance, remember that whole and universal are permanent life insurance types and have a cash value component.

 The difference between universal life, whole life and term life insurance is that universal and whole life are types of permanent life insurance.
 This means you get lifelong coverage.